syedwam7q/llm-agent-CLI-and-UI/README.md

-# 🤖 LLM Agent v2.0.0 - Modern Web UI + CLI
+# 🤖 LOCAL LLM Agent v2.0.0 – Sleek Web UI + Powerful CLI, right on your machine.

 A production-ready AI assistant with tools, memory, and a stunning modern web interface that works LOCALLY on your device!